 2. Increasing the longevity of materials

-Automotive manufacturers are increasingly working towards improving their degree of circularity by increasing the longevity of materials and car parts, such as tires, interiors, and bodyshells.
+Automotive manufacturers are focusing on enhancing the lifespan of materials and car parts, such as tires, interiors, and bodyshells.

 Skoda is one example of this, implementing a zero-waste-to-landfill program across their production plants in Czech, India, and Russia.
 In addition, Volkswagen is committed to using 100% recycled materials in its fabrics, carpets, seats, door trim, and decorative inlays.